 Selling physical products on your own website is a great way to get paid to blog, while creating a focal point for your customers that no one can shut down or boot you from.
 Suppliers and fulfillment companies can come and go, but your website is yours.

 This is why branding is also so important; you own it –and if it’s attractive enough you might even be able to sell merch with your logo on it to make money blogging easy.

 12. Sell Digital Products

+Bloggers also make money by selling the rights to the media they create.
 I used to sell Digital Nomad Escape Plan on Amazon and it’s made roughly $10k all on its own, passively.
 But ebooks aren’t the only sweet spot for selling digital products.

 If you take great photos, sell them on iStock –don’t limit yourself to Instagram and Pinterest –get paid!
 Great video footage?
 Sell it on Pond5 (Netflix’s Birdbox bought controversial footage there), or hell.
 Make an app.

 You’re not always selling a thing.
 You’re selling the rights for others to use it.